 In 1 Corinthians 7 Paul detailed that he thought people would be

-better off to remain single, but churches nowadays are family
+better off single, but churches nowadays are family

 oriented.
 That’s a good thing, but not if it ostracizes single people.